-On April 30, 2019, the Company entered into a securities purchase agreement with certain investors pursuant to which the Company agreed to sell, in a registered direct offering, an aggregate 3,449,112 shares of its common stock for gross proceeds of approximately \$10.7 million under its effective shelf registration statement on Form S-3 (File No. 333-226286), which became effective on July 31, 2018.
-In a concurrent private placement, the Company also agreed pursuant to the securities purchase agreement to issue to such investors Series A warrants to purchase up to 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of eighteen months and Series B warrants to purchase up 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of five years.
-The Series B warrants become exercisable only upon the exercise of the Series A warrants.
-In addition, we have agreed to issue to the placement agent warrants to purchase up to 172,456 shares of common stock representing 5.0% of the aggregate number of shares of common stock sold in this offering.
-The placement agent warrants will have substantially the same terms as the Series A Warrants issued to the investors in the concurrent private placement, except that the placement agent warrants will have an exercise price equal to \$3.86875 or 125% of the offering price per share and will have a term equal to five years from the effective date of this offering.
+On April 30, 2019, the Company agreed to sell in a registered direct offering, an aggregate 3,449,112 shares of its common stock to certain investors for gross proceeds of approximately \$10.7 million under its effective shelf registration statement on Form S-3 (File No. 333-226286).
+In a concurrent private placement, the Company also agreed to issue to such investors Series A warrants to purchase up to 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of eighteen months (the "Series A Warrants") and Series B warrants to purchase up 3,449,112 shares of its common stock at an exercise price of \$4.00 with a term of five years (the "Series B Warrants").
+The Series B Warrants become exercisable only upon the exercise of the Series A Warrants.
+In addition, the Company agreed to issue to H.C.
+Wainwright & Co., LLC, the placement agent for the transaction, warrants to purchase up to 172,456 shares of common stock.
+The placement agent warrants have substantially the same terms as the Series A Warrants, except that the placement agent warrants have an exercise price equal to \$3.86875 and will expire on April 20, 2014.
 We refer to the registered direct offering and the concurrent private placement collectively as the "2019 Equity Offering."